 After weeks of tending your autoflowering marijuana plants, you are now at the point where your buds are ripe, flavorful and ready to smoke.
 The buds are still on your lovely auto plants, waiting for harvest time.
-How do you tell if your autoflowering plants are ready for harvest?
+How do you tell if harvesting autoflowering cannabis is ready?

-The harvest time of a regular plant and an autoflowering counterpart is quite different considering that autos grow faster than regular cannabis.
+The harvesting autoflowering cannabis time counterpart is quite different considering that autos grow faster than regular cannabis.
 Autoflowering cannabis plants will flower in just 7 to 9 weeks compared to regular plants that can take up to 12 weeks.

 Autoflowering counterparts will be ready for harvest sooner but determining if the plant is ready for harvest is another thing.
-You need to learn how to look for harvest time indicators, signs found in your cannabis plants that tell you that these are ready to be cut down and dried.
+You need to learn how to look for harvest time indicators, signs found in your marijuana strains that tell you that these are ready to be cut down and dried.

-You may have thought that harvest time is the easiest phase of a cannabis plant’s life but actually, harvest time is crucial to the overall effect and flavor of the weed.
+You may have thought that harvesting autoflowering cannabis time is the easiest phase of a cannabis plant’s life but actually, harvest time is crucial to the overall effect and flavor of the weed.

 Harvest Time Indicators